edumentab/rakudo-and-nqp-internals-course/src/slides-day2.md

 ## Repossession

-When an object that belongs to a serialization context, we're at compile time, and the serialization context it belongs to is not one we're curerntly in the process of compiling, a write barrier is triggered.
+When an object that belongs to a serialization context, we're at compile time, and the serialization context it belongs to is not one we're currently in the process of compiling, a write barrier is triggered.

 This switches the ownership of the object to the serialization context of the